Deploying Your Blog

 - Add a file to the root of the repository called

-.
-The contents of the file should be the domain name or subdomain you’re deploying to, e.g.blog.mysite.com
+CNAME.
+The contents of the file should be the domain name or subdomain you’re deploying to, e.g.blog.mysite.comorbloginaboxdemo.com. - Save the file, commit it, and merge the change.

 - (are these terms completely unfamiliar?
 That’s ok!
 Feel free to create an issue in this repository and we’ll help you walk through it.)